Interviewed & written by Isao Tokuhashi

 Mail to: firstname.lastname@example.org

 (Has been in Japan since ’92)

 Refugee – You may have heard this word many times.
 Its definition is: “a person who’s owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion, is outside the country of his nationality, and is unable to or, owing to such fear, is unwilling to avail himself of the protection of that country”.

 N.Y has been in Japan as a refugee for about 20 years.
 There are many people like N.Y in Japan.
 Moreover there are thousands of people who are applying to the Japanese government for refugee status.
 They want to receive petitions as soon as possible and live their lives without fear of being deported.
 They are living in Japan obscurely.

-I cannot show you N.Y’s photo, real name and his/her hometown.
+We cannot show you N.Y’s photo, real name and his/her hometown.
 N.Y permitted an interview under special circumstances.
-I put almost all the things that one could reveal on My Eyes Tokyo.
+We put almost all the things that one could reveal on My Eyes Tokyo.
 So hear the refugee’s voice.

 One who was next to me was lost